 By 2012, while I could still stumble around with the help of a walking stick, I found myself largely housebound.
-I fully expected to soon require wheelchairs and the assorted ramps and lifts they entail.
+I fully expected to soon require a wheelchair and the assorted ramps and lifts they entail.
 I didn’t want to go that way any sooner than I was forced to, but reality is reality.
-I have taken early disability retirement and I can no longer drive a car.
+I have taken early disability retirement and I can no longer drive a car.”

 Activity and exercise

-So, until recently, I had resigned myself to the apparent fact that I would all too soon be facing life in a chair.
+“Until recently, I had resigned myself to the apparent fact that I would all too soon be facing life in a wheelchair.
 But then, almost by chance, I was introduced to my BerkelBike in early July 2012.

-My frustration with my weak left leg and almost worthless right leg led me to rethink the possible benefits of a recumbent trike – I thought that might be my only real option to strengthen my legs.
-So we revisited the recumbent trike store for one last test ride.
-I went in skeptical that my legs could pedal the trike effectively, and my wife still feared that even if I could ride the trike, I’d get stranded somewhere when my legs gave out.
+My frustration with my weak left leg and almost worthless right leg led me to rethink the possible benefits of a recumbent tricycle – I thought that might be my only real option to strengthen my legs.
+So we revisited the recumbent tricycle store for one last test ride.
+I went in skeptical that my legs could pedal the tricycle effectively, and my wife still feared that even if I could ride the tricycle, I’d get stranded somewhere when my legs gave out.

-But when we arrived at the bike shop (which also specializes in adaptive cycling for people with disabilities), I found my luck had changed for the better.
+But when we arrived at the bicycle store, one that specialises in adaptive cycling for people with disabilities, I found my luck had changed for the better.
 It turned out that, just two weeks before our visit, the shop had received and built its first two BerkelBikes.
-I took a test ride, and I was immediately hooked.
+I took a test ride, and I was immediately hooked.”